stefanmilivojevic91/stefanmilivojevic91.github.io/_posts/2025-7-23-Comparing-Azure-Messaging-Services.md

 title: Comparing Azure Messaging Services
 ---

-Azure provides three primary messaging services—**Azure Event Grid**, **Azure Service Bus**, and **Azure Event Hubs**—each designed for different architectural needs and message processing patterns.
+Azure provides three primary messaging services: **Azure Event Grid**, **Azure Service Bus**, and **Azure Event Hubs**, each designed for different architectural needs and message processing patterns.
 Understanding their core capabilities and use cases helps in choosing the right tool for specific scenarios.

 ---